jenniesun/biostats-blog/index.md

 * _[Open-Access Data and Computational Resources to Address COVID-19](https://datascience.nih.gov/covid-19-open-access-resources)_

-Summary of the dataset: COVID-19 open-access data and computational resources are being provided by federal agencies, including NIH, public consortia, and private entities.
+COVID-19 open-access data and computational resources are being provided by federal agencies, including NIH, public consortia, and private entities.
 These resources are freely available to researchers, and this page will be updated as more information becomes available.

 * _[Amazon Web Services (AWS) data lake for analysis of COVID-19 data](https://covid19.ncdhhs.gov/dashboard/data-behind-dashboards)_

-Summary of the dataset: NCDHHS has provided the following data from our NC COVID-19 dashboards: Daily Cases and Deaths Metrics, Daily Testing Metrics, County Cases and Deaths, ZIP Code Cases and Deaths, Demographics, Cases Demographics, Outbreaks and Clusters, PPE, Hospital Patient Data, Hospital Beds and Ventilators, Hospitalization Demographics, Vaccinations - Doses by County, People Vaccinated by County and People Vaccinated Demographics.
+NCDHHS has provided the following data from our NC COVID-19 dashboards: Daily Cases and Deaths Metrics, Daily Testing Metrics, County Cases and Deaths, ZIP Code Cases and Deaths, Demographics, Cases Demographics, Outbreaks and Clusters, PPE, Hospital Patient Data, Hospital Beds and Ventilators, Hospitalization Demographics, Vaccinations - Doses by County, People Vaccinated by County and People Vaccinated Demographics.

-After examining the data sources, we decided to mainly focus on the three datasets: `AWS_casesDHPC`, `DHHS_HOSPITAL_BEDS_VENTILATORS_REGION`, and `DHHS_HOSPITAL_METRICS_REGION` to conduct the analysis of interest.
+After examining the data sources, we decide to mainly focus on the three datasets: `AWS_casesDHPC`, `DHHS_HOSPITAL_BEDS_VENTILATORS_REGION`, and `DHHS_HOSPITAL_METRICS_REGION` to conduct the analysis of interest.

-Since we are interested in the region level analysis, specifically, we want to predict the number of COVID-19 deaths in the Duke Healthcare Preparedness Coalition (DHPC) per week.
-Therefore, the unit of analysis for the project was determined to be : `Number of COVID-19 deaths in DHPC / week`.
+We are interested in the region level analysis, specifically, we want to predict the number of COVID-19 deaths in the Duke Healthcare Preparedness Coalition (DHPC) per week.
+Therefore, the unit of analysis for the project is determined to be: `Number of COVID-19 deaths in DHPC / week`.

 ### Data Preprocessing

-We used Google Colab to perform the analysis since it was a collaborative effort.
+We use Google Colab to perform the analysis for an collaborative effort.
+Below lists the major steps for data wrangling and preprocessing.

 * Drop unnecessary columns
 * Convert date column to the weekly format
-* Slice the dataframe to only the DHPC Coalition
+* Slice the dataframe to only include the DHPC Coalition data
-* Merge datasets (cases/deaths, hospital beds, hospital metrics) based on the date (week) and coalition of interest
+* Merge datasets (cases/deaths, hospital beds, hospital metrics) based on the date (week) and the coalition of interest (DHPC)

 The majority of the steps are fairly standard, and the Colab notebook for the analysis is linked at the end of the post for those who are interested in the details.

-For handling missing values, we followed two steps.
-We noticed that the majority of the data points are missing during the early stage of COVID data collection (before June, 2020), possibly due to the limitation in the tools and labor.
-Therefore, we decided to chop the first 3 months of data, which leaves us everything starting from June-2020 up until this month (November 2021) for the analysis.
-After dropping these rows with null values, we noticed that there are still a small portion of missing values in the `Hospitalized and Ventilated COVID Inpatient Count` column.
-Considering the missing values exist in the rows with the earliest date where hospitalized inpatient count was relatively low comparing to later time, we filled the NA values with 0 beore proceeding with the analysis.
+For handling missing values, we followe two steps.
+We notice that the majority of the data points are missing during the early stage of COVID-19 data collection (before June, 2020), possibly due to the limitation in the tools and labor.
+Therefore, we decide to chop the first 3 months of data, which leaves us everything starting from June, 2020 up until this month (November, 2021) for the analysis.
+After dropping these rows with null values, we notice that there are still a small portion of missing values in the `Hospitalized and Ventilated COVID Inpatient Count` column.
+Considering the missing values exist in the rows with the earliest date where hospitalized inpatient count was relatively low comparing to that of the later time, we fill the NA values with 0 before proceeding with the analysis.

 ### EDA - Visualizing Time-Series

-Using the `pandas_profilling` package, we examined summary statistics of the final dataframe, including correlations between columns, missing value percentage, distinct values, mean values, etc.
+Using the `pandas_profilling` package, we examine summary statistics of the final dataframe, including correlations between columns, missing value percentage, distinct values, mean values, etc.

-This plot below shows a weekly trend for each variable from the June, 2020 to November, 2021.
+This plot below shows a weekly trend for each variable from June, 2020 to November, 2021.
 The numbers on the x axis are the week numbers, which represents the transformed version of the date variable.
 The y axis shows the count of each variable corresponding to the weeks.
 It seems like there's a seasonal trend for `Hospitalizations` (shown in blue).
-Since our variable of interest is `Deaths (daily growth)` (shown in orange), which is hard to tell from this overall plot, we will examine it more closely in the later.
+Since our variable of interest is `Deaths (daily growth)` (shown in orange), which is hard to tell from this overall plot, we will examine it more closely in the later sections.

 ![](weekly_stats.png)

-Since we are also interested to see the difference between conducting time-series multivariate analysis with different levels of feature correlation, we also plotted a heap map to visualize the correlations across all features in the dataset.
+Since we are also interested to see the difference between conducting time-series multivariate analysis with different levels of feature correlation, we also plot a heapmap to visualize the correlations across all features in the dataset.

-In the heatmap, we set a threshold of 0.5 to differentiate features that are highly correlated with deaths and those that have low correlation with deaths.
+In the heatmap below, we set a threshold of 0.5 to differentiate features that are highly correlated with deaths and those that have low correlation with deaths.
 The index are only present for those with a correlation of 0.5 or higher across the features.

 ![](heatmap.png)

-Based on the results of the heatmap, we will explore 3 approahces to the multivariate model, which are: model with all features, with features highly correlated with deaths, and with features with low correlation to deaths.
+Based on the results of the heatmap, we will explore 3 approaches using the multivariate model, which are: model with all features, with features highly correlated with deaths, and with features with low correlation to deaths.

 ### Building a Time-Series Forecasting Model

-We are interested to model COVID-19 daily growths and explored both univariate and multivariate analysis for the project.
-We also compared the ability to forecast future deaths between the two analysis with easy-to-understand visualization and evaluation metrics such as RMSE.
+Since the goal of the project is to predict weekly COVID-19 deaths in the Duke Healthcare Preparedness Coalition (DHPC), we explore both univariate and multivariate analysis for the anlysis.
+We also compare the ability to forecast future deaths between the two analysis with easy-to-understand visualization and evaluation metrics such as RMSE.

 #### Univariate Analysis on the Growth of COVID-19 Death Count